 Multi-company Account Analysis Reports are considered management tools and are used by CFOs and Group Controllers to benchmark account balances across departments and subsidiaries.
-Some of the key functionality in this type of report is that it lets the user select which accounts to display.
+Some of the key functionality in this type of report lets the user select which accounts to display.
 The report displays the chosen accounts by department and company with easily expandable rows.
-Traffic lights and variance columns shows current year, last year and month-by-month figures.
-You find an example of this type of report below.
+Traffic lights and variance columns show current year, last year and month-by-month figures.
+You will find an example of this type of report below.

 Purpose of Multi-Company Account Analysis Reports

 Companies and organizations use Multi-Company Account Analysis Reports to easily and quickly view select GL account balances across time and across organizational entities.
-When used as part of good business practices in a Finance & Accounting Department, a company can improve its financial performance analysis as well as reduce the risk that important results are missed because nobody sees how much they stand out from the rest of the organization.
+When used as part of good business practices in a Finance & Accounting Department, a company can improve its financial performance analysis, as well as, reduce the risk that important results are overlooked because of difficulties in comparing it against the rest of the organization.